weihaolun/UFO-Analysis/README.md

 ### Purpose

 The purpose of this challenge is to provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria at the same time.
-Besides date, I will also add city, state, country and shape.
+Besides date, I also added city, state, country and shape.
 In addition, I have removed the button and set the form to update automatically when the input of filter changes on the [website](https://weihaolun.github.io/UFO-Analysis/).

 ## II.
 Results -- Description of how to perform a search